Contraception

 Thin latex or plastic sheath is put over the erect penis

-Read more about the condoms for penises on the nhs.uk website.
+Read more about condoms on the Contraception Choices website.

 Condoms (for vagina)